noCTRL-Studios/noctrl-studios.github.io/_posts/2025-12-02-one-mini-pc-many-jobs.md

 Since the machine never struggles, I also use it for light file hosting:

 - Company docs and design models live on an Unraid share
-- Automatic backups replicate to my personal workstation (an old gaming rig with a GTX 970)
+- Automatic backups replicate to my personal home server (an old gaming rig with a GTX 970)
 - Once a month, that system syncs to an offline drive for cold storage

 It’s simple, cheap, and resilient — no cloud dependence, no recurring cost.